kingluddite/web-dev-notes/frontend/udemy/102n-complete-react-amead/03-hello-react/11-jsx-expressions.md

 # JSX Expressions
-* User variables to create dynamic strings and numbers
+* Use variables to create dynamic strings and numbers

 ```
 console.log('App.js is running');